mikaelacaron/Basic-Car-Maintenance/README.md

 * Read the [CONTRIBUTING.md](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/CONTRIBUTING.md) guidelines
 * Download Xcode 15 or later, and macOS 14.0 or later
 * Browse the open [issues](https://github.com/mikaelacaron/Basic-Car-Maintenance/issues) and **comment** which you would like to work on
+   * It is only one person per issue, except where noted.
 * Fork this repo
 * Clone the repo to your machine
 * In the same folder that contains the `Basic-Car-Maintenance.xcconfig.template`, run this command to create a new Xcode configuration file (which properly sets up the signing information)